planetfederal/workshops/workshops/geogig/doc/source/cmd/commit.rst

 #.
 Click :guilabel:`OK` when done.

-#Select :menuselection:`Layer --> Toggle Editing` to stop the editing process.
+#.
+Select :menuselection:`Layer --> Toggle Editing` to stop the editing process.
 Click :guilabel:`Save` when prompted.

 With your new feature added, we can now add the feature to our repository via another commit.